 Furthermore, you will be part of the Faculty’s PhD introduction program.
 This program will create a mutual platform of trust, and understanding of the needed competences and insight to the expected work.
 You and your supervisor will together, within the first two months, set up an individual Doctoral Training Plan and the Career Development Plan (CDP).

-Employment conditions will include the issuing of a 3-year full time employment contract including full social security and benefits, and an attractive salary according to your qualifications and in a position as PhD Research fellow (position code 1017).
+→ Attractive salary according to your qualifications and in a position as PhD Research fellow (position code 1017)

 Employment conditions also include